-General Leaves of Absence shall be considered on no greater than a 3-month basis and no General Leave of Absence, except military leave, may be granted for a cumulative period greater than one year.
+General Leaves of Absence shall be considered on no greater than a 3-month basis (consecutive) and no General Leave of Absence, except military leave, may be granted for a cumulative period greater than one year.
 An employee granted a General Leave of Absence will be reinstated to the same, or similar, position at the expiration of the leave, provided that the employee is capable and able, physically and mentally, to resume his/her duties.
 Failure to return to work at the end of an approved leave will be considered to be a resignation.
+The Office of Human Resources will collect College keys and equipment if the leave of absence exceeds 12 weeks.